Akash-Adhya/uber/README.md

-This is an Uber clone
+This is an Uber Clone